 During that time I learned so much about what motivates each of us to show up for our workouts, what most commonly knocks us off track and yes some of our biggest fears…including holiday weight gain.

-Because many of us started working out with weight loss as the primary goal, I noticed that around the holidays a little fear started creeping in to the group.
+Because many of us started working out with weight loss as a primary goal, I noticed that around the holidays a little fear started creeping in to the group.

 There were nerves about: